EvAvKein/FilterJobsFeeds/README.md

 # Filter Jobs Feeds

-A Chrome extension for blacklisting text to filter your jobs feeds, currently compatible with LinkedIn and AngelList
+A Chrome extension for filtering jobs feeds by blacklisting text, currently compatible with LinkedIn and AngelList

 <details>
   <summary>Why'd you create this?</summary>